Watercolor and photography

 Do you love steel?

-We love steel structures: ships, bridges... and even loading cranes.
-These ones, seen here at night in the port of Hamburg, are striking in the depth (or size?) of the entire structure.
+We love steel structures: ships, bridges... and also loading cranes.
+These ones in the Hamburg harbor at night are striking because of the sheer depth (or size?) of the entire structure.
 With the light and colors of the night.

 Hafen Hamburg Eurogate, Hafen Hamburg, Containerterminal, ein Aquarell von Stephanie Hartstang, Atelier Südereiche